Running a business is hard. It’s not only product planning and development that take up your time, it’s everything else too.

 - RSS feed campaigns – to drive traffic.

 - Transactional notifications – immediately after a transaction has been made.

 - User-behavior-based automated campaigns – based on time, location, page visits, etc.

 For most businesses, a sale isn’t a one-time event.
 You want your consumers to keep buying from you.

 Particularly if you sell a recurring service or product that needs to be repaid on a regular basis.

 After all, the chance of selling to an existing client is 60 to 70%, compared with 5 to 20% for a new one.

 Furthermore, in some cases like when a customer cancels or replaces their card, you will not have any of their new records.

-With ecommerce based email marketing automation platforms like GetResponse.
+With ecommerce based email in email and marketing automation platforms like GetResponse.

 You can set up automated early billing notifications in your marketing automation software.